SerhiiYahdzhyiev/EMA/utils/measure/README.md

-Make built executable (`ema_measure`) available in your `PATH` for convenience (this is completely optional you can invoke it as `./ema_measure`), then run it passing application execution commands as a single string argument, e.g `ema_measure 'sleep 10'`.
+Make built executable (`ema_measure`) available in your `PATH` for convenience (this is completely optional you can invoke it as `./ema_measure`), then run it passing application execution commands, e.g `ema_measure sleep 10`.

-Mind escaping the quotes if you your target application also requires quoted arguments, e.g. `ema_measure "your_app -arg 'some string argument for your app'"`.